jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 ### Unused imports that import everything

-This one has been a thorn in my side for such a long time, especially since some editors would tell you about them already.
+This one has been a thorn in my side for such a long time, especially since some IDE plugins would tell you about them already.

 ![](./import-exposing-all.png)